Decision-Aware Actor-Critic with Function Approximation and Theoretical Guarantees: Discussion

 \section{Discussion}

 We designed a generic decision-aware actor-critic framework where the actor and critic are trained cooperatively to optimize a joint objective.
 Our framework can be used with any policy representation and easily handle general policy and critic parameterization, while preserving theoretical guarantees.
 Instantiating the framework resulted in an actor that supports off-policy updates, and a corresponding critic loss that can be minimized using first-order optimization.
 We demonstrated the benefit of our framework both theoretically and empirically.
-In the future, we aim to benchmark our framework for complex deep RL environments, and broaden its scope to applications such as variational inference.
+We note that~\cref{alg:generic} can be directly used with any complex actor/critic parameterization in order to generalize across states/actions.
+The theoretical guarantees of~\cref{prop:policyimprovcond} would still hold.
+From a practical perspective, w.r.t tuning hyper-parameters, $\eta$ does not depend on the actor/critic parameterization.
+On the other hand, $\alpha_{a}$ and $\alpha_{c}$ are set adaptively using an Armijo line-search that only requires the smoothness of actor/critic objectives, and does not depend on their convexity.
+However,~\cref{alg:generic} does require tuning hyper-parameter $c$, and we will aim to investigate automatic adaptive ways to set it.
+In the future, we aim to benchmark~\cref{alg:generic} for complex deep RL environments.
+Finally, we aim to broaden the scope our framework to applications such as variational inference.